 Visiting the Big Buddha

-Whether you arrive by car or on a hike, the approach to the site is from the back of the statue and you can’t see the whole Buddha till you walk around to the front.
+Whether you arrive by car or on a hike, the approach to the site is from the back and you can’t see the whole Buddha statue till you walk around to the front.
 This is when you suddenly feel small and insignificant at the full sight of this tranquil-faced giant statue jutting up into the sky.
 From here, walk up the marble steps and wander around the grounds, where there’s a smaller golden Buddha statue, some lookout points and gardens.

 One of the caretakers might offer you a bronze leaf or a marble tile, which you can sign and have it placed on display for a small donation.
 Hundreds of these bronze leaves dangle in the breeze at various spots around the site, with well-wishes and messages of hope penned in several languages.